MicroEJ/docs/DeviceDeveloperGuide/mjvm/impl.rst

 Debugging
 ---------

-The internal MJVM function called ``LLMJVM_dump`` allows you to dump the state of all MicroEJ threads: name, priority, stack trace, etc. This function can be called at any time and from an interrupt routine (for instance from a button interrupt).
+The internal MicroEJ core engine function called ``LLMJVM_dump`` allows you to dump the state of all MicroEJ threads: name, priority, stack trace, etc. This function can be called at any time and from an interrupt routine (for instance from a button interrupt).

 This is an example of a dump: